rimshaahma/US-Travel-Form-Project-PHP-based/README.md

 # US Travel Form Project

 ## Overview

 This project is a simple PHP-based form that allows users to submit their information (name, age, gender, etc.) for a US trip.
 The data is submitted via a POST request and stored in a MySQL database.
 The project demonstrates PHP form handling, MySQL database interaction, error handling, success messages, and basic HTML/CSS frontend development.

-This README will guide you through the setup, PHP backend, frontend development, database structure, and key concepts.
-It will also explain the code in detail to help you prepare for advanced PHP and web development interviews.

 ---